-There are two different types of Cucumber Slicers.
+There are two different types of cucumber slicers.

 One is a round device turned by crank, that you clamp to a table and press the cucumber through with a pusher.
 Original ones were made of cast iron.
-You can also slice carrots with them.
+You can also slice carrots with these.

 Erlanger, Steven.
 Unkindest cut over a humble cucumber slicer.
 New York Times.
 5 October 2002.